-Top Activities To Do in Washington, DC Jan 26, 2016 by Ian (Awesome Escape Blogger)
+Top Activities To Do in Washington, DC Jan 26, 2016 by James (Awesome Escape Blogger)

 You might not think that Washington, D.C., is a fun city – after all, it’s full of government buildings, lobbyists, and lawyers.
 But it might surprise you.
 There a lot of beautiful monuments and free museums in the national capital, and not just the ones you see on TV!
 So while everyone else is trudging up to the gates of the White House (it’s almost impossible to tour the White House these days) why don’t you try out one of these fantastic sites instead?
 If you really want to stare at a fence for a glimpse of the White House, it’s up to you, but here are some other interesting activities to do in Washington, D.C.

 If you’re a political junkie or a fan of “House of Cards” you have to take a tour of the United States Capitol, the home of Congress.
 Not only is the building truly magnificent, but unlike the White House, it’s still possible to get a tour.
 You can buy tickets for an official tour, or, if you want to see more of the action, contact your Congressman or Congresswoman for an invitation to view the proceedings from the visitors’ gallery.
 When you’re done your tour you can visit the Library of Congress – it’s the biggest library in the world full of important historical documents preserved in what might be the most beautiful building in Washington.